-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The sustainable investment strategy used by the Investment Manager is as follows:

-The Fund is actively managed and invests at least two thirds of its assets in equities or equity related securities of European companies, which are selected for their income and capital growth potential.
-To enhance the yield of the Fund, the Investment Manager selectively sells short dated call options over individual securities held by the Fund, generating extra income by agreeing strike prices above which potential capital growth is sold.
+The Fund is actively managed and invests at least two-thirds of its assets in equity and equity related securities of Indian companies.

 The Fund may also invest up to one-third of its assets directly or indirectly in other securities (including other asset classes), countries, regions, industries or currencies, Investment Funds, warrants and Money Market Investments, and hold cash.